JSON Web Token Helper

 If you are not familiar with JSON Web Tokens you can read about the concept at https://jwt.io.

-Note: This helper requires the LiveCode Builder (library) extension com.livecode.library.json which needs to be stored in application/extensions.
+Note: If the server engine used is not LC Create, this helper requires the LiveCode Builder (library) extension com.livecode.library.json which needs to be stored in application/extensions.
 So, the path to the extension is application/extensions/com.livecode.library.json/module.lcm.
 Please read about how to include/load the LiveCode JSON extension in chapter "Extensions".

 Note: HMAC SHA384 and SHA512 hashing algorithms are not supported on LiveCode server prior to version 9.